 This is a light khichdi recipe made from sabudana.
 You may use spices like jeera, curry leaves, grated ginger, bay leaves, and dry red chilies to flavor the khichdi.
 You may drizzle the khichdi with some drops of lemon juice to enhance the taste.

 This deep-fried, super-crunchy tikki is made by combining sabudana with mashed potatoes, chilies, and spices.
 These tikkis taste great as a fuming hot teatime snack.

 This crispy flatbread is made from sabudana, mashed potatoes, ground peanuts, and spices.
 This Maharashtrian delicacy is prepared during Vrat or as a breakfast dish.

 Sabudana is made by crushing and washing the pith of the palm tree, filtering out the starch, and shaping it into small balls that are dried and cooked.

-What is a healthy serving size of Sabudana?
+2. What is a healthy serving size of sabudana?

-Disclaimer: This article is written from a health and lifestyle perspective.
-It is for general information and not meant to substitute any medical advice.
+This article is written from a health and lifestyle perspective.
+It is for general information and is not meant to substitute any medical advice.
 Please consult your doctor for appropriate medical consultation.